-The region ranked a 3+ for an average season with caveats should the weather remain fruitful through February and March.
+The region ranked a 3+ for an average season.

 The Texas Hill Country region earned a 4+ for an above average to a well above average season with possible exceptions.
 There's also the possibility of an early bloom east of US 281.

 South Texas received a 3+ rating, signaling an average to above average season with early bloom along I-35 and I-37.